Modified Natural IVF Offers Hope for Infertile Couples

 Natural IVF could be called unstimulated IVF.
 In traditional IVF, multiple medications are utilized to prompt the ovaries to produce multiple eggs for retrieval and subsequent fertilization, whereas with modified natural IVF only minimal medication is used.
 The goal with modified natural IVF is to allow the dominant follicle to grow on its own, and only assist in the growth in the end after selection has occurred.
 Natural IVF involves less cost, time and side effects than traditional IVF for patients who are good candidates for this type of treatment.
 The fact is that many of the couples need the assistance of in vitro fertilization to conceive, and not everyone can afford traditional IVF.

-The study’s primary author, Wael Salem, MD, one of the fellows in training at USC, says this treatment offers hope for couples who have fewer financial resources and less access to care.
+Our most recent research shows that this treatment offers hope for couples who have fewer financial resources and less access to care.
 Depending on the treatment strategy, couples could save as much as $7,000 per live birth compared to traditional IVF.

 We’re Here to Help